Alonso-del-Arte/currency-demo/README.md

 converter gives an exchange rate of 35.6999828 for USD to MRU, which the Java currency information file suggests is not a historical currency.

+The situation with the Zimbabwean dollar (ZWD, ZWL, ZWN) is even more confusing.
+The currency chooser in this project simply omits them all.

 ----

 This project is closed off to Hacktoberfest.